snikch/jquery.dirtyforms/README.md

 Dialogs
 ---------------------------------
-The default facebox dialog can be overriden by setting two new methods, dialog and bindDialog, on the $.DirtyForms object.
+The default facebox dialog can be overriden by setting a new dialog object.

+The dialog object REQUIRES you to set four methods and a property.

+Methods: fire, refire, bind, stash
+Property: selector

+	// Selector is a selector string for dialog content.
+Used to determin if event targets are inside a dialog selector : '#facebox .content'

-	// These are the default functions
+	// Fire starts the dialog
-	dialog : function(message, title){
+	fire : function(message, title){
 		var content = '<h1>' + title + '</h1><p>' + message + '</p><p><a href="#" class="ignoredirty continue">Continue</a><a href="#" class="ignoredirty cancel">Stop</a>';
 		$.facebox(content);
 	},
-	bindDialog : function(){
+	// Bind binds the continue and cancel functions to the correct links bind : function(){
 		$('#facebox .cancel, #facebox .close').click(decidingCancel);
 		$('#facebox .continue').click(decidingContinue);
 		$(document).bind('decidingcancelled.dirtyform', function(){